 - Do I need short-term or long-term storage?

-Once you answer these questions, figuring out your best luggage storage option will be a cinch.
+Once you answer these questions, finding your best luggage storage option will be a cinch.

 Why Would You Need A Place To Store Luggage in Vegas?